Sienci-Labs/Resources/longmill/assembly/ytsb-lm-unboxing1.md

 </tbody>
 </table>

-<p><!-- /wp:table --></p>
-<p>There is also an impromptu, follow-along, assembly video series available for the LongMill Version 2 that Chris put together if you'd prefer to assemble your machine while following along with a video rather than reading the instructions.
-The video series also works for Version 3. <strong>For Versions 4 and later, there will be minor changes that are not included in the videos, please refer to the PDF or online assembly instructions for clarification.</strong></p>
+There is also an impromptu, follow-along, assembly video series available for the LongMill Version 2 that Chris put together if you'd prefer to assemble your machine while following along with a video rather than reading the instructions.
+The video series also works for Version 3. <strong>For Versions 4 and later, there will be minor changes that are not included in the videos, please refer to the PDF or online assembly instructions for clarification.</strong>

-<p class="title style-scope ytd-video-primary-info-renderer"><strong><a href="https://www.youtube.com/watch?v=QwQX3Qb8UUQ&amp;list=PLE43LQy2a1ipOEoEcIGo3cVOw31-iMvPQ" target="_blank" rel="noopener noreferrer">LongMill V2 Assembly Video Series</a></strong></p>
+<p class="title style-scope ytd-video-primary-info-renderer"><strong><a href="https://www.youtube.com/watch?v=QwQX3Qb8UUQ&amp;list=PLE43LQy2a1ipOEoEcIGo3cVOw31-iMvPQ" target="_blank" rel="noopener noreferrer">LongMill V2 Assembly Video Series</a></strong>

 <h2>Tooling up</h2>

-<p>Here is a list of tools you should have on hand for assembly.
-Most people will have these tools in their shop:</p>
+Here is a list of tools you should have on hand for assembly.
+Most people will have these tools in their shop:
 <ul>
 <li>Metric Allen keys or a drill and Allen driver bits</li>
 <li>A small flat head screwdriver</li>
 <li>Rubber mallet (optional)</li>
 </ul>

-<p>We designed the assembly instructions in a way that you unpack the machine as you go; this helps you to become more familiar with the parts that make up your LongMill.
+We designed the assembly instructions in a way that you unpack the machine as you go; this helps you to become more familiar with the parts that make up your LongMill.
 If at any point you're having difficulty finding a part, you can always come back to this page or refer to the Appendices of the PDF manual to see the packing layout of your machine.
-If you are missing parts or need technical help, please contact us here: <a href="https://sienci.com/contact-us/technical-help/" target="_blank" rel="noopener">https://sienci.com/contact-us/technical-help/</a></p>
+If you are missing parts or need technical help, please contact us here: <a href="https://sienci.com/contact-us/technical-help/" target="_blank" rel="noopener">https://sienci.com/contact-us/technical-help/</a>

-<p>Use the bottom buttons to navigate step-by-step or use the sidebar to quickly travel to a desired page.
-Remember to stay safe during assembly and while being around your machine so that you can enjoy it while getting the most out of it.</p>
+Use the bottom buttons to navigate step-by-step or use the sidebar to quickly travel to a desired page.
+Remember to stay safe during assembly and while being around your machine so that you can enjoy it while getting the most out of it.

-<p>[tabby title="Packing Layouts" open="yes"]</p>
+[tabby title="Packing Layouts" open="yes"]

-<p>&nbsp;</p>
-<p>[tabby title="V1"]</p>
+&nbsp;

+[tabby title="V1"]

-<p>The LongMill comes with a lot of parts, but we’ve organized them to make it as easy as possible to find and put everything together; each kit comes with several cartons.
-For the complete BOM, visit: <a href="https://docs.google.com/spreadsheets/d/1MqOwPg3VSUTMtn3ff6rXjfvliAWnFqg8ez2eZasJLCE/edit#gid=0" target="_blank" rel="noopener">https://docs.google.com/spreadsheets/d/1MqOwPg3VSUTMtn3ff6rXjfvliAWnFqg8ez2eZasJLCE/edit#gid=0</a></p>
+The LongMill comes with a lot of parts, but we’ve organized them to make it as easy as possible to find and put everything together; each kit comes with several cartons.
+For the complete BOM, visit: <a href="https://docs.google.com/spreadsheets/d/1MqOwPg3VSUTMtn3ff6rXjfvliAWnFqg8ez2eZasJLCE/edit#gid=0" target="_blank" rel="noopener">https://docs.google.com/spreadsheets/d/1MqOwPg3VSUTMtn3ff6rXjfvliAWnFqg8ez2eZasJLCE/edit#gid=0</a>

-<p><strong>Top Carton #1</strong></p>
+<strong>Top Carton #1</strong>

-<p>When you first open the top carton #1 it should look like this:
+When you first open the top carton #1 it should look like this:

 ![](/_images/_longmill/_assembly/_unboxing/lm_unboxing_p1_TopCarton.JPG){.aligncenter .size-medium}

-<p>This box includes:</p>
+This box includes:

 <ul>
 <li>A welcome page with safety guidelines on the back</li>
 <li>Some assorted stickers, including long ones for the LongMill and some with Louis on the machine, Andy's dog and our unofficial mascot and CEO